miyurusankalpa/miyurublog/content/blog/aws-root-volume/index.md

 Now create a snapshot and register a AMI from the 1GB volume.
 Launch a instance from the AMI and see if it works.

-Update 2022: you can also use alpinelinux AMI image which is also 1GB in size.  https://alpinelinux.org/cloud/